Social platforms: the secret to gaining market share

 Inflation has increased consumer pessimism and caused people to switch up their spending habits.
-According to McKinsey, four out of five consumers have changed their shopping behavior in the third quarter of 2022, and among the 20% that haven’t, almost half plan to make changes by the end of the year.
+According to McKinsey, four out of five consumers have changed their shopping behaviour in the third quarter of 2022 and among the 20% that haven’t, almost half plan to make changes by the end of the year.

 The quest for something new is predominantly led by Gen Z and millennials; nearly 90% of these shoppers say they’ve tried something new in the last three months.

 This tells us that younger people are actively looking for alternatives and now is the time for brands to be proactive and grab them, so what’s the best way to attract and hook these digital native shoppers?
 Reaching them where they are might sound obvious, but social media moves fast and brands must be quick to embrace change.

 With ASOS’s younger audience migrating to TikTok, DEPT® helped the team establish its brand presence on this platform in an authentic and platform-native fashion.

 Following the success of our ‘AySauce’ campaign, we mapped key business moments and turned them into content nuggets that helped build its community of one million TikTokers.
 From the eight campaigns delivered across six markets, ASOS gained more than 22 million impressions per TopView and an average CTR of more than 15%.

 Being an early adopter of TikTok enabled ASOS to capitalise on the platform’s unprecedented growth.
 And considering Gen Z makes the most transactions annually and 40% of them say they’re directly influenced by the products they see on TikTok, this strategy is not only designed to grab their attention but also influence their purchasing decisions.

 Understanding purchasing behaviours of millennials and Gen Z is essential for brand longevity, as together these demographics will make up 72% of the world’s workforce by 2029, a step up towards shaping the world of commerce for years to come.

 Lean into platform innovation